kannanjayachandran/Full-Stack-Data-Science/02 Python Programming/Python I.md

     print(f"Custom Exception: {e}")
 ```

 - Always inherit from `Exception`, not from `BaseException`, to avoid interfering with system-level exceptions like `KeyboardInterrupt`.
+Further, it's better to inherit from specific exception like `ValueError` or whatever appropriate.

 ### Exception Chaining (from Keyword)